buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 Many major temples, guilds, and other important places have permanent teleportation circles inscribed somewhere within their confines.
 Each such circle has a unique sigil sequence—a string of magical runes arranged in a particular pattern.

-When you first gain the ability to cast this spell, you learn the sigil sequences for two destinations on the Material Plane, determined by the Narrator.
+When you first gain the ability to cast this spell, you learn the sigil sequences for two destinations on the Material Plane, determined by the Game Master.
 You can learn additional sigil sequences during your adventures.
 You can commit a sigil sequence to memory after studying it for at least 1 minute.

 You can create a permanent teleportation circle by casting this spell in the same location every day for one year.
 You need not use the circle to teleport when you cast the spell in this way.